You Bounced a Check—What Happens Now?

 Why Do Checks Bounce?

-A check "bounces" when there is not enough money in your checking account to cover the payment.
+When there are not enough funds in your checking account to cover the payment written against it, then the check will bounce.
 That can happen for several reasons.
 Perhaps an automatic payment was deducted from your account before you expected it, your employer was slow to deposit your pay, or money in your account was locked up for a few days after using your debit card.

 If you realize that a check is about to bounce, but it hasn't happened yet, you may be able to prevent it from happening.